junxit/us-congress-bills-117/bill.md

     - **(A)** a natural person, corporation, company, business association, partnership, society, trust, or any other nongovernmental entity, organization, or group;
     - **(B)** any governmental entity or instrumentality of a government; and
     - **(C)** any successor, subunit, parent entity, or subsidiary of, or any entity under common ownership or control with, any entity described in subparagraph (A) or (B).
-- **(g)** *Applicability* This section shall apply with respect to any contract entered into on or after the date of the enactment of this section.
+- **(g)** *Term of applicability* This section shall apply with respect to any contract entered into during the three-year period beginning on the date of the enactment of this Act.